Jonas1312/knowledge-base/base/science-tech-maths/machine-learning/algorithms/neural-nets/transformers/transformers.md

 The GPT, and some later models like TransformerXL and XLNet are auto-regressive in nature.
 BERT is not.
 That is a trade off.
 In losing auto-regression, BERT gained the ability to incorporate the context on both sides of a word to gain better results.

+When BERT models are pretrained, a specified percentage of the words in each batch of text – usually 15% – are randomly removed or “masked” so the model can learn to predict the missing words from the words around them.

+That’s why BERT is a “bidirectional” transformer.
+A model has a better chance of predicting what word should fill in the blank in the phrase “Every good ____ does fine” than it has at predicting the next word in the phrase “Every good____.”

 <https://jalammar.github.io/a-visual-guide-to-using-bert-for-the-first-time/>